Everything You Need To Know About How Long Can A Dog Go Without Eating

 Your vet can examine your dog, run blood tests or other diagnostics if needed, and determine the cause of the loss of appetite so they can recommend appropriate treatment to get your dog eating again.
 The sooner you call, the sooner your vet can get your dog on the road to recovery and prevent potential complications from lack of food.

 With prompt veterinary care, most dogs will start eating again within a day or two of treatment.
-But anytime a dog’s appetite remains low for more than a couple of days, it’s best to consult your vet to be safe.
-Your dog’s health and nutrition should be a top priority, so call right away if anything seems off.
+But anytime you notice your dog eating less or not eating at all for more than a couple of days, it’s best to consult your vet to be safe.

 Leave A Comment